William Mackenzie, 1st Baron Amulree: Political career

 In 1929 Mackenzie was raised to the peerage as Baron Amulree, of Strathbraan in the County of Perth, giving him a seat in the House of Lords and the possibility of joining the government.
 In October 1930, he was appointed as Secretary of State for Air in Ramsay MacDonald's second Labour government, succeeding the deceased Lord Thomson, with a seat in the cabinet, and at the same time was sworn into the Privy Council.
 He was one of the few Labour politicians to follow MacDonald into the coalition National Government, in which he kept his post, although not his seat on the Cabinet, until the reconstruction of the government after the November 1931 general election.

 In 1933, Amulree chaired the Newfoundland Royal Commission, which prepared a report on the future of Newfoundland as a dominion of the British Empire.

 Personal life

-Amulree married Lilian, daughter of W. H. Bradbury, in 1897.
-She died at Cheam, Surrey, in June 1916.
+Amulree married Lilian, daughter of William Hardwck Bradbury, in 1897.
+They had a son, Basil, born in South Kensington, London on 25 July 1900.

+Lilian died at Cheam, Surrey in June 1916.
+After her death, Amulree endowed a library in her memory at Perth Academy.
+It is known as the Lady Mackenzie Library, despite the fact she died before her husband was elevated to the peerage and so never enjoyed the title herself.
+In 2019, the author Ajay Close worked with Perth Academy students to produce a play about the life of Lilian Mackenzie.

 Amulree died in May 1942, aged 81, and was succeeded in the barony by his son Basil, who became a distinguished physician.